yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Laziness by default is a very uncommon language design.
 By default, Haskell evaluates something only when it is needed.
-In consequence, it provides a very elegant way to manipulate infinite structures for example.
+In consequence, it provides a very elegant way to manipulate infinite structures, for example.

-A last warning on how you should read Haskell code.
+A last warning about how you should read Haskell code.
 For me, it is like reading scientific papers.
 Some parts are very clear, but when you see a formula, just focus and read slower.
 Also, while learning Haskell, it _really_ doesn't matter much if you don't understand syntax details.